Skip to content

 Plotting a buffer during a debug session

-Pricing: 7-day free trial (full functionality), then a €9 one-time license — no subscription, up to 3 machines.
-Buy from the trial screen or run "OID: Enter License Key".
+Pricing: 7-day free trial (full functionality), then a €9 one-time license, no subscription, up to 3 machines.
+Buy a license from the viewer when your trial ends, or run "OID: Enter License Key" any time to activate one.

 Features